finos/rune-dsl/documentation/documentation.rst

 Conditions
 """"""""""

 A function's inputs and output can be constrained using *conditions*.
-Each condition is expressed as a logical statement that evaluates to True or False, using the same language features as those available to express condition statements in data types, as detailed in the `Condition Statement Section`_.
+Each condition is expressed as a logical statement that evaluates to True or False, using the same language features as those available to express condition statements in data types and detailed in the `Condition Statement Section`_.

-Condition statements in a function can represent:
+Condition statements in a function can represent either:

-* a pre-condition, applicable to inputs only and evaluated prior to executing the function, using the ``condition`` keyword
+* a **pre-condition**, using the ``condition`` keyword, applicable to inputs only and evaluated prior to executing the function, or
-* a post-condition, applicable to inputs and output and evaluated after executing the function (once the output is known), using the ``post-condition`` keyword
+* a **post-condition**, using the ``post-condition`` keyword, applicable to inputs and output and evaluated after executing the function (once the output is known)

 Conditions are an essential feature of the definition of a function.
-By constraining the inputs and output, they define the "contract" that this function must satisfy, so that it can be safely used for its intended purpose as part of a process.
+By constraining the inputs and output, they define the constraints that impementors of this function must satisfy, so that it can be safely used for its intended purpose as part of a process.

 .. code-block:: Haskell